nirbar/WixHeatATLHarvesterExtension/readme.txt

 1. What Is It ?
 ---------------
-This is an extension to Wix Heat that offers the following capabilities:
+This is an extension to Wix Heat (see footnote 2) that offers the following capabilities:

 - Harvest COM EXE servers (32- and 64-bit)
 - Harvest COM DLL servers (64-bit)